Masonmanshark4/challange-1/README.md

 # Challange 1

 ## Description
   This was a challange to get a website, about the three main factors when optimizing a website for discovery, up and running in a certian format while ensuring it is up to proper accesabilty standards.
-After completing the project I have a better grasp on the importamce of giving everything a proper container with coensiding id.
+After completing the project I have a better grasp on the importance of giving everything a proper container with coensiding id and classes.
 The website itself is a nice concise couple of statments about some major factors to a website reaching its max discoverable potential.

 ## Installation
   As the most recent version stands there are no external factors needed to be installed.
 Any browser is compatible.